 Keep both used and unused RadiaGuard skin patches out of the reach of children or pets.
 The amount of lidocaine in the skin patches could be harmful to a child or pet who accidentally sucks on or swallows the patch.
 Seek emergency medical attention if this happens.

 What happens if I miss a dose?

 Since RadiaGuard is used when needed, you may not be on a dosing schedule.
-If you are on a schedule, use the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not use extra medicine to make up the missed dose.
+Skip any missed dose if it's almost time for your next dose.
+Do not use two doses at one time.